Networks and Relationships – Immigrant Job Tools Part 3

 Here are 3 ways to build networks and relationships

 1. Firstly – use your social media profiles, like the unique immigrant’s LinkedIn profile which we discussed in the 2nd video in this series.
-LinkedIn is a professional business connection tool, much like Facebook is for socialising and you can use it in the same way to build relationships with connections in your new country and gain trust and they can gain knowledge about you.
+LinkedIn is a professional business connection tool, much like Facebook is for socializing and you can use it in the same way to build relationships with connections in your new country and gain trust and they can gain knowledge about you.

 You become the visible, knowledgeable, engaged and interesting person in your industry.
 Before long, you will get shoulder taps, you will be exposed to the hidden job market and you will be sent jobs without applying for them if you get this right – it is like magic.
 This video is way too short and I cannot explain all the detail of how to do this exactly here, but I do explain all the detail, tips and tricks in my comprehensive Q-Jumper Factor programme.

 2. Secondly, as I said, you cannot just put a LinkedIn profile on the internet and forget about it.
-Imagine putting a Facebook page on the internet and forgetting about it – will you ever make any friends or socialise on it?
+Imagine putting a Facebook page on the internet and forgetting about it – will you ever make any friends or socialize on it?
 NO!
 Same with LinkedIn, you have to find those connections in your destination country, start engaging with them, ask them questions, add massive value by sharing information and knowledge and becoming the known person in your industry.
-In that you and your profile is amplified and fresh for search engine optimisation and you will become visible and be found online.
+In that you and your profile is amplified and fresh for search engine optimization and you will become visible and be found online.

 3. Thirdly, you must apply the other strategies of job finding, other than the scattergun approach of just sending your CV’s to job applications as an immigrant.
 Why do you think you get no answer when you do that?